Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.20/readme.md

 - **Dependency Injection:** used to implement inversion of control.
 The dependencies are injected into a class from the outside.

-### 4.6.
+### 4.5.
 Tests

-#### 4.6.1.
+#### 4.5.1.
 Unit and Integration Tests

-- Tests for Operation Type entity with valid inputs
+- Unit and Integration tests for Operation Type entity with valid inputs
-- Tests for Operation Type entity with invalid inputs
+- Unit and Integration tests for Operation Type entity with invalid inputs

-- Tests for value objects with valid inputs
+- Unit tests for value objects with valid inputs
-- Tests for value objects with invalid inputs
+- Unit tests for value objects with invalid inputs

-- Isolation tests for the controller
+- Isolation and Integration tests for the controller
-- Isolation tests for the service
+- Isolation and Integration tests for the service
-- Isolation tests for the repository
+- Isolation and Integration tests for the repository
-- InMemory tests for the repository

-#### 4.6.2.
+#### 4.5.2.
 Postman Tests

 - Status code test
 - Response time test